MetallicGoat/personal-portfolio/blogs/perpetual-motion.md

 I got to build the admin tools to control the widgets, including the admin UI, and the related databases.
 I also built the client
 UI which interacts with data hosted on the rest API I just built.
 I actually got to see my work in action, with real people using it and providing feedback.
 Over the summer I played in our volleyball leagues, becoming a user from both the admin, and client facing tools I built.
-It's one thing to build something cool, and another thing to see something you build in real action, and I got too up close.
+It's one thing to build something cool, and another thing to see something you build in real action, and I got to up close.

 <br/>